 Set on a college campus during the fall semester, Dear White People is a story about four Black students who navigate life through a predominantly white, elite university.
 The movie eventually spawned a series, but first, Dear White People was the story of how a seemingly enlightened institution can prove to be even more backward than more overtly racist institutions.
 The series would explore that idea in greater depth, and what makes both so great is that they never forget to be funny, even as they bring plenty of reality to conversations around race in America.

 Planes, Trains, and Automobiles

-A movie about a man trying desperately to get home to his family for the holidays, Planes, Trains, and Automobiles is ultimately about how self-centered a man can become, even when he only has the best of intentions.
-With wonderful central performances from John Candy and Steve Martin, the movie has become a comedy classic.
+A movie about a man trying desperately to get home to his family for the holidays, Planes, Trains, and Automobiles is ultimately about how self-centered a man can become, even when he only has the best intentions.
+With outstanding central performances from John Candy and Steve Martin, the movie has become a comedy classic.
 It’s packed with jokes, even as it ultimately arrives at a heartwarming conclusion about noticing the people around you and escaping the struggles of your own self-absorption.